VoxelCubes/PanelCleaner/README.md

 - Avoids painting over parts of the image that aren't text.

-- Inpaints bubbles that can't simply be masked out.
+- Inpaints bubbles (with LaMa machine learning) that can't simply be masked out.

 - Ignores bubbles containing only symbols or numbers, as those don't need translation.